What is a Wells Fargo HSA Account?

 Choosing Between a Low or High Deductible Health Plan

-Figuring out which plan fits your needs, without paying for too much coverage is certainly daunting.
+Figuring out which plan fits your needs, without paying for too much coverage, is undoubtedly daunting.

-As a Wells Fargo employee, you can select from 5 different HSA account plan option offers:
+As a Wells Fargo employee, you can select from 5 different HSA account plan options offered:

 For 2022, the Wells Fargo high deductible health plans (HDHP) family plans have deductibles ranging from $3,300 to $5,700 (in-network).
 The two low-deductible health plans (LDHP) that are offered have deductibles of $1,000 and $1900, respectively.